-As you follow the winding road from Pafos to the resort city of Polis on the Northwestern coast of Cyprus, keep your eyes open for something a bit out of the ordinary, when approaching the village of Stroumbi.
-A quaint figure in bas-relief, amid vine garlands, extends visitors a cup of wine from a welcome sign at the edge of town, while other multi-layered murals further along the highway display delightful vistas of village life and vineyards, peopled with saints and mythological figures.
+As you follow the winding road from Pafos to the resort city of Polis on the Northwestern coast of the Mediterranean island of Cyprus, keep your eyes open for something a bit out of the ordinary, when approaching the village of Stroumbi.
+A quaint figure in bas-relief, decked with vine garlands, extends visitors a cup of wine from a welcome sign at the edge of town, while other multi-layered murals further along the highway display delightful vistas of village life and vineyards, peopled with saints and mythological figures.

-They are the work of Resident Artist Charalambos Epaminonda, who also writes and illustrates children’s books, takes on icon commissions, and is building an art gallery next to his home on a hill above town, a dwelling place every bit as whimsical as the fantastic Byzantine structures in his drawings.
-Amid all these varied artistic activities, Charalambos remains calm and centered, a man at peace with himself, and a paradigm, for me, of a spiritually-centered artist, indifferent to commercial success or critical acclaim.
+They are the work of Resident Artist Charalambos Epaminonda, who also writes and illustrates children’s books and takes on icon commissions, building a little jewel of a Greek Orthodox chapel in his spare time on a hill above his home, a dwelling place every bit as whimsical as the fantastic Byzantine structures in his drawings.
+Amid all these varied artistic activities, Charalambos remains calm and centered, a man at peace with himself, and a paradigm of a spiritually-centered artist, indifferent to commercial success or critical acclaim.

-I asked Charalambos to paint a triptych, based on my three favorite parables from the Gospel of Luke, the Prodigal Son, the Sower and the Seed, and the Good Samaritan, giving him a free hand in the arrangement of the images.
-He came up with three separate paintings, united in composition and conception.
+A longtime friend of the Collection, Epaminonda took on the commission of creating an iconographic triptych based of three "parables of mercy" from the Gospel of Luke, the Prodigal Son, the Sower and the Seed, and the Good Samaritan.
+The trio of separate paintings are united in composition and color palette with Christ depicted in the center panel, scattering the good seed of the Gospel.
 Trained in both art and theology, the normally reticent artist spoke eloquently of what holds the triptych together--the notion of epistrophi, a Greek word, meaning “coming back,” “returning,” and in its New Testament variant, “conversion.”